-- 7. Attach a sling (B) to caster assembly (A). - 8.
-Retrieve two washers (C) from the toolbox and place them on the caster wheel spindle (D). - 9.
-If caster assembly is on a pallet, remove banding and shipping material securing the assembly (A) to pallet.
+- 7. Attach sling (B) to caster assembly (A). - 8.
+Retrieve two washers (C) from the toolbox and place them on caster wheel spindle (D). - 9.
+If the caster assembly (A) is on a pallet, remove banding and shipping material securing assembly to the pallet.